-- 25 points 21% or greater of the total number of units in the development - 20 points 16-20% of the total number of units in the development - 15 points 11-15% of the total number of units in the development - 10 points up to 10% of the total number of units in the development - 6 points 21% or greater of the total number of units in the development - 4 points 11- 20% of the total number of units in the development - 2 points up to 10% of the total number of units in the development
+- 25 points 21% or greater of the total number of units in the development - 20 points 16-20% of the total number of units in the development - 15 points 11-15% of the total number of units in the development - 10 points up to 10% of the total number of units in the development

-A service plan and memorandum of understanding with a service provider is required for homes that are intended for persons with special needs.
+A service plan and memorandum of understanding with a service provider is required for homes that are intended for persons with special needs, and the supportive service plan must outline the appropriate services applicable to the population being served, and which must be approved by RIHousing in order to be eligible for points in this category.

-For developments providing 30% AMI units (without supportive services) in which no supportive services will be provided:
+For developments providing 30% AMI units (without supportive services):

-- 18 points 21% or greater of the total number of units in the development - 15 points 16-20% of the total number of units in the development - 12 points 11-15% of the total number of units in the development - 9 points up to 10% of the total number of units in the development - 3 points 21% or greater of the total number of units in the development - 2 points 11- 20% of the total number of units in the development - 1 point up to 10% of the total number of units in the development - B. Up to 3 points for utilizing Rhode Island based firms. - 3 points for an applicant that certifies in the application that up to 50% of the sub-contractor contracts will be awarded to Rhode Island based construction firms. - C. Up to 8 points for a development that at the time of application has all applicable regulatory agency permits including: municipal permitting bodies (local planning, zoning, and fire code and building permit approvals) and state regulatory agencies (Department of Environmental Management and Coastal Resources Management Council). - 8 points for a fully permitted development that has building permits secured AND specifications are at least 90% complete AND architect confirms in writing that the plans and specifications can be 100% complete within 30 days AND the application includes a signed schedule of values from the
+- 18 points 21% or greater of the total number of units in the development - 15 points 16-20% of the total number of units in the development - 12 points 11-15% of the total number of units in the development - 9 points up to 10% of the total number of units in the development - B. Up to 3 points for utilizing Rhode Island based firms. - 3 points for an applicant that certifies in the application that up to 50% of the sub-contractor contracts will be awarded to Rhode Island based construction firms. - C. Up to 8 points for a development that at the time of application has all applicable regulatory agency permits including: municipal permitting bodies (local planning, zoning, and fire code approvals) and state regulatory agencies (Department of Environmental Management and Coastal Resources Management Council). - 8 points for a fully permitted development AND specifications are at least 90% complete AND architect confirms in writing that the plans and specifications can be 100% complete within 30 days AND the application includes a signed schedule of values from the general contractor, determined by RIHousing to be consistent with current pricing, that is the basis for the funding application.

-- general contractor, determined by RIHousing to be consistent with current pricing, that is the basis for the funding application. - Up to 6 points for master, preliminary and final plan approval for a development or for a development with "by right" approval.
+• Up to 6 points for master, preliminary and final plan approval for a development or for a development with "by right" approval.
 Points will be prorated based on approvals in place at time of application.